- Passport and visa details

 - Student services and amenities fee

-International students applying for admission to Flinders courses will normally be able to complete their enrolment and class registration soon after meeting International Office admission requirements.
+International students applying for admission to Flinders courses will normally be able to complete their enrolment and class registration soon after meeting International Centre admission requirements.

 For students applying for on-shore study, this means you can complete your enrolment and class registration prior to your arrival in Australia.
 You will be advised by email (to your University email address) when you can commence your enrolment.